UltimateTournament/ArcadeThirdPartyDocs/docs/integration/js-example.md

 On the frontend run `npm i --save @ultimatearcade/client-sdk` and on the backend run `npm i --save @ultimatearcade/server-sdk`.

-BTW, you can use a single code base for frontend and backend, but you need to ship us a folder with static assets (HTML,JS,CSS,...) for the frontend as we don't run the frontend as a nodeJS server to save resources.

 ### Initialize the SDK